 Finally, On Think Tanks team members contribute towards it, too, through volunteering part of their own time.
 On Think Tanks provides a platform on top of which its members can develop new projects and initiative.

-Not all funds from OTT Consulting are employed on OTT related activities and it is hard to assess the contribution they make to OTT.
-We recognise this is not a good-enough answer and will soon provide more detailed information.
+Not all funds from OTT Consulting are employed directly on OTT related activities and it is hard to assess the contribution they make to OTT.
+We recognise this is not a good-enough answer so we will share all the work in OTT Consulting and who funds its activities.

-However, current funding (which comes in multiple currencies) that feeds into OTT’s strategy via OTT Consulting includes projects from (we attempt to mention the entire chain of actors):
+However, as an illustration, current funding (which comes in multiple currencies) that feeds into OTT’s strategy via OTT Consulting includes projects from (we attempt to mention the entire chain of actors):

 - The Think Tank Initiative via CADEP in Paraguay to support ILAIPP and its members to develop their funding models.
 This project involves training, developing strategies and tactics, testing them, and producing learning materials for the network and for the general public.
 It runs until mid-2018 and the total budget is CAD85,700.